-Join Aaron F. Ross for an in-depth discussion in this video Loading the Bullet plugins, part of Dynamic Simulations with Bullet Physics in Maya.
+Join Aaron F. Ross for an in-depth discussion in this video Loading the Bullet plugins, part of Maya: Dynamic Simulations with Bullet Physics.

 …If you open a Maya scene that includes some bullet component,…than Maya will know to automatically load the bullet plug in.…However, if you're starting from scratch, you'll need to load the plugin manually in…order to get access to the bullet menu up here.…So let's enable the bullet plugin.…Go to the window menu and choose Settings Preferences, Plugin manager.…And you might need to scroll down a bit to find the bullet plugin.…You can turn it on by clicking load.…And as soon as you do that you'll see the menu up here.…